Manosir/ammonia-ml-catalyst-discovery/README.md

 data/oc20_n_metadata.csv
 ```

 The table must provide complete identifiers and surface information for the systems used by training, including `system_id`, `miller_index`, and `shift` where required by the training script.
-The current upload archive does **not** contain a metadata-generation script, so the README does not document a command that is unavailable in the repository.
-Before publication, choose one of these two approaches:

-1. Add the previously prepared `generate_oc20_n_metadata.py` script to `intermediates/n_adsorption/scripts/` and document its mapping-file checksum validation; or
-2. Generate `oc20_n_metadata.csv` using your local OC20 data-preparation workflow and document that external procedure and its checksum in `data/README.md`.

-Do not use `--skip-md5` to hide a checksum mismatch.
-If the mapping file differs from the expected source, record the actual checksum and verify that all local trajectory identifiers overlap with the mapping before training.
+The public repository does not redistribute OC20 data.
+Generate or obtain the metadata table through your local OC20 data-preparation workflow, and record the source and checksum in `data/README.md`.
+Do not use a checksum bypass to hide a mapping-file mismatch; verify that local trajectory identifiers overlap with the mapping before training.

 ## Descriptor preprocessing

-The initial-frame GCN descriptor is computed with:
+Compute the initial-frame GCN descriptor:

 ```bash
 python intermediates/n_adsorption/scripts/precompute_initial_gcn.py \